lmunozbohollo/NoiseWalls/README.md

 * 'snr.py' : Calls p300.py to get the signal power.
 Calculates the variance of each raw signal.
 Prints out a table with the snr values for each task.

+* 'do_stats.py' : Averages noise wall and snr of all participants.
+Shows values on a barplot.

 ## Packages